dxdez/eol-ofc-functions/README.md

 ## Capital Depletion

 ### Description
 Tracks the depletion of capital over time based on a specified investment rate of return, initial investment amount, and regular withdrawals.
 The /api/cd endpoint calculates and tracks the depletion of capital over time based on a specified investment rate of return, initial investment amount, and regular withdrawals.
-It provides two modes of operation: get-amount-per-withdrawl and get-total-payout.
+It provides two modes of operation: `get-amount-per-withdrawl` and `get-total-payouti`.
 The mode is specified as a query parameter in the request.

 ### Parameters
 The following parameters can be passed as query parameters in the API request: